danReynolds/ECON101/module4.md

 ## Consumer Surplus

+Area above the market price line, but below the demand curve.
+This makes sense, consumers were willing to buy it at the demand curve, but only had to pay the market price line, meaning there was a surplus of value for the consumer.

 When a good or service is bought for less than it is worth, this is consumer surplus.

 **Consumer Surplus** = the excess of benefit received from a good or service over the amount paid for the good or service.